khalifah110/SQL_Netflix_Data_Analysis/README.md

 GROUP BY release_year
 LIMIT 10;
 ```
+**-** 2018 stands out as Netflix’s most aggressive expansion year.

+**-** A steady increase from 2015–2019 reflects Netflix’s rapid global growth phase.

+**-** The drop after 2020 may reflect content production disruptions and shifts in strategy.

+**-** Business Insight: Understanding peak release years helps evaluate content investment cycles and platform growth phases.

 ### 1️⃣2️⃣ Top 3 Ratings Per Country

+What are the most common content ratings across different countries?

 ``` SQL
 WITH rating_rank AS (
     SELECT